helagro/Applied-IoT/README.md

 **Overview:**

 This tutorial will show you how to set up a Raspberry Pico W to provide more automation abilities to the Ikea Tradfri system.
 The resulting system will be able to automate Tradfri commands based on data from the sensors connected to one or more Pico W's.
-The available sensors to use are a temperature sensor, a humidity sensor, a light sensor and a motion sensor.
+The available sensors to use are a temperature sensor, button, light sensor and a motion sensor.

 ![System Overview](res/img/IoT-diagram.jpg)